cancerberoSgx/flor/README.md

 ## Program DOM
   * ProgramElement - analog to HTML Node and Element: supports lots of properties
-  props: hierarchical model for properties (attributes) - all will end up being like blessed options or JSX props
+  * ElementProps: hierarchical model for properties (attributes).
+Hierarchy:
-    * AttrsProps : base class supporting only terminal character attr (bg, fg, ch, bold, ect - only native things
+    * AttrsProps : base class supporting only terminal character attrs (bg, fg, ch, bold, ect - only native things)
-    * StyleProps extends AttrsProps - core non native properties: top, left, width, height, border, padding,
+    * StyleProps extends AttrsProps - core non native properties: top, left, width, height, border, padding, layout, overflow, textWrap
        * Border support extensibility and already has more than 8 border styles. border has its own style
+       * Layout:
+    * left, top, width, height:
+      * relative to the parent
+      * Support integer values (cols/rows)
+      * Support percent/ratio values `-1 < x < 1`
+      * top and left support negative values
+    * overflow:
+      * By default overflow==='visible' children outside parent viewport are shown
+      * if overflow==='hidden', children parts outside the parent viewport won't be drawn (the parts inside the parent viewport will)
-    * ElementProps
+  * ElementProps: extends StyleProps
-       * all handlers for events, extensibility, rendering hooks, and
+    * event handlers, extensibility, rendering hooks, property propagation hooks, etc
+  * derived properties are optimally auto calculated:
+    * getBounds()
+      * absolute outer bounds including border
+      * (and margin in the future if added.
+      * Properties: absoluteLeft, absoluteTop, props.height, props.width
+    * getContentBounds()
+      * calculated from getBounds()
+      * absolute coords inside padding
+      * includes excludes border and padding
+      * absolute bounds where children coordinates are relative to
+      * Properties: absoluteContentTop, absoluteContentLeft, contentWidth, contentHeight
+    * getInnerBounds()
+      * similar to getContentBounds but including the padding and excluding the border.
+      * Where the background is painted.

 ## Renderer
   * the most important class